• Home

 • Preheat the oven to 350 degrees Fahrenheit.
 Grease two 8 inch cake pans with vegetable oil, line with parchment paper and then lightly grease again with vegetable oil.

-• In a large bowl whisk together the gluten free flour, sugar, baking soda, salt and cocoa powder.
+• In a large bowl whisk together the 3 cups gluten free flour, ½ cup cocoa powder, 2 cups granulated sugar, 2 teaspoons baking soda and 2 teaspoons kosher salt.

-• Divide the batter evenly between the two 8 inch pans and smooth the tops with a butter knife.
+• Using a spatula, scoop the batter into a greased and parchment lined 8 inch cake pan and smooth the top with a butter knife.

-• Bake in the center rack of the oven for 45 minutes or until the cakes spring back at you when carefully touched.
+Bake the cakes in the center rack at 350 degrees Fahrenheit for 45 minutes until the top is slightly springy when carefully touched.

-• In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
-About 2 minutes.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the 1 ½ cups unsalted butter until smooth.

 • Divide frosting into 5 equal servings.